 Ancient olives in the Garden of Gethsemane

 Did you know this?
-We’re reasonably confident we know what hymn Yeshua and the disciples sang as they started for Gethsemane (Matt 26:30, Mark 14:26).
+We’re reasonably confident we know what hymn Yeshua and His heartbroken disciples sang as they started for Gethsemane (Matt 26:30, Mark 14:26).
+The same hymn the crowds sang before Him on Palm Sunday!
 An ancient Jewish rite for many festivals, including the Passover, is to sing the Hallel (Psalms 113-118).
-Check out these words that close out Psalm 118!
+Check out these words that close out Psalm 118.

 Open to me the gates of righteousness;